wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 We will do this by taking any element with a `data-type` attribute on it, and figuring out how we can make it look like it is being typed.

-We will also support the ability to pass in a `data-type-min` and a `data-type-max` attribute to specify the amount of time between each letter being typed to make it look a little more human (so instead of always typing a new letter every 10 miliseconds, there is a range).
+We will also support the ability to pass in a `data-type-min` and a `data-type-max` attribute to specify the amount of time between each letter being typed to make it look a little more human (so instead of always typing a new letter every 10 milliseconds, there is a range).

 This is a great example of asynchronous code because if it was synchronous, it would need to wait for one element's text to finish being typed before starting the next one.